FREQUENTLY ASKED QUESTIONS ABOUT ATTENDANCE

 • Being absent five days a term from reception to year 10 adds up to more than one year of missed schooling.

-• Poor attendance makes it difficult for students to form positive relationships with their peers.
+• Infrequent attendance makes it difficult for students to form positive relationships with their peers.

-• Students who are frequently absent from school are more likely to end up homeless.
+• Students who are frequently absent from school have poorer post school outcomes.